AlternativePr0gramming/GemMa/README.md

 ### Running the software
 Most computers are unable to quickly run through hundreds of files for quick gesture recognition, because of this the data set has been split in categories that each test similar traits, see the PDF to see what each category tests.

+#### Requirements
+As previously mentioned, the software runs in Python 3.7, besides this there are a bunch of other imports that are used.
+To install of these, just run:

+`pip install -r requirements.txt`
 #### Creating a data set
 Creating your own category and data set is done by running sign_recorder.py in the following way: